Colon & Rectal Cancers

 Know When to Get a Colon Cancer Screening

 It's important to continue communication with your primary doctor about colon cancer screenings.
-If you receive a diagnosis of colorectal cancer, the Cancer Cancer Care Centers of Brevard are here to help and are conveniently located in Palm Bay, Melbourne, Merrit Island, and Rockledge, FL.
+If you receive a diagnosis of colorectal cancer, the Cancer Cancer Care Centers of Brevard are here to help and are conveniently located in Palm Bay, Melbourne, Merritt Island, and Rockledge, FL.
 Our dedicated oncologists can work with you to create a customized treatment plan that works for your needs.